zapier/zapier-platform/packages/cli/docs/cli.md

 Use this when an integration version will not be supported or start breaking at a known date.

+When deprecating a version, you must provide a reason for the deprecation.
+You can either specify the reason using the --reason flag or you will be prompted to select from the following options:
+- API shutdown
+- Security vulnerability
+- Critical bug
+- Legal requirement
+- Other

 Zapier will immediately send emails warning users of the deprecation if a date less than 30 days in the future is set, otherwise the emails will be sent exactly 30 days before the configured deprecation date.

 There are other side effects: they'll start seeing it as "Deprecated" in the UI, and once the deprecation date arrives, if the Zaps weren't updated, they'll be paused and the users will be emailed again explaining what happened.